 Erosion takes place in nature all the time, but it can also affect your own backyard whether you live in the country...

 People generally avoid talking about retail shrinkage.
 Most think shoplifting represents the lion's share of retail theft, but the Center for Retail...

 In accounting, shrink or shrinkage is when you have loss of inventory.
 This loss of inventory is usually due to theft.
 It...

 What Is Shrink Control?

-Shrink is a term used in retail to describe theft and inventory losses of all kinds.
-This includes associate theft, shoplifting, paperwork...
+Shrink is a term used in retail to describe theft and inventory losses.
+This includes losses resulting from associate theft, shoplifting, paperwork...

 Loss Prevention Interview Tips